foundations-fall-2016/session5/readme.md

 }
 ```

-Note the margin-right property on the sole paragraph and the effect it has on the positioning on the navigation links.
+Note the margin-right property on the paragraph and the effect it has on the positioning on the navigation links.

 Since we are using flexbox we _could_ have the navigation elements appear before the paragraph by simply adding `order: -1;` to the unordered list and then reversing the margin on the paragraph to `margin-right: auto;`.